 What is the meaning and psychology of the color amber, where does it come from and how is it commonly used?
-Plus what affects and associations does the color have, and what does it suggest if you like the color amber?
+Plus what effects and associations does the color have, and what does it suggest if you like the color amber?

 Amber is a color that you will find on the color wheel between yellow and orange.
 So it’s basically a yellowish orange color.
 Amber looks more orange than yellow, often described as a darker shade of orange.

 The name Amber, which gets its name from tree resin, was first used to describe the color in the early 16th century.

 Common Uses & Associations

 Amber’s most common uses are, the middle color used in traffic lights and indicator or turn signal lights in cars.
 Amber is also commonly displayed on road side maintenance/repair vehicles and road side signals and various displays.

 Near St Petersburg there is the Catherine Palace, within that Palace lies the Amber Room.
 The Amber Room is decorated in both Gold and Amber.
 A few soccer/football teams have also worn the amber color for their team uniforms.

 Amber is great those who have a love for orange, however they want a slightly toned down less attention seeking version.
 Those who prefer bright colors do so because they get energy from external sources.

 Wearing amber suggests that someone is not afraid of attention.
 It could imply a more outgoing personality, they gain energy from groups and often enjoy indulging in general small talk.